DIPlib/diplib/changelogs/diplib_next.md

 - The `dipview` and `dipviewjava` command-line tools will now first attempt to read a file as if it were a multi-page TIFF file where the pages compose a 3D image.
 If it fails, it proceeds as it did previously.

+- `dip::Framework::VariadicScanLineFilter` is more efficient when the input images are scalar.
+And because it applies the same operation to every scalar, its function is identical when treating the tensor dimension as a spatial dimension, making the images scalar.
+This is accomplished by using the `dip::Framework::ScanOption::TensorAsSpatialDim` option in `dip::Framework::Scan()`/`dip::Framework::ScanMonadic()`/`dip::Framework::ScanDyadic()`.
+With these changes, element-wise arithmetic, bitwise and comparison operators should be a bit faster now for non-scalar images.
+  To enforce proper use, we have:
+    - Added a fourth template parameter `Scalar` to `dip::Framework::VariadicScanLineFilter`, which defaults to `false` to avoid changing the behavior of existing code.
+But instantiating this template with `Scalar == false` will generate a deprecation warning.
+When set to `true` input images must be scalar.
+    - Added `dip::Framework::NewScalarMonadicScanLineFilter()`, `dip::Framework::NewScalarDyadicScanLineFilter()`,
+      `dip::Framework::NewScalarTriadicScanLineFilter()` and `dip::Framework::NewScalarTetradicScanLineFilter()`,
+      replacing `dip::Framework::NewMonadicScanLineFilter()`, `dip::Framework::NewDyadicScanLineFilter()`,
+      `dip::Framework::NewTriadicScanLineFilter()` and `dip::Framework::NewTetradicScanLineFilter()`, which are now
+      deprecated.

 ### Bug fixes

 - `dip::Image::Mask` used multiplication for masking, which doesn't work to mask out NaN or Infinity values.